 How to make this recipe

-Step 1: Prepare the adobo sauce
+Step 1: Prepare adobo sauce

-In a bowl, whisk together the soy sauce, vinegar, sugar, cornstarch, 2 tablespoons of water, and pepper to taste.
+In a bowl, whisk together the soy sauce, vinegar, sugar, cornstarch, 2 tablespoons of water, and black pepper to taste.
 Set aside.

-Step 2: Prepare the kangkong
+Step 2: Prepare kangkong

-Rinse the kangkong under cold water to remove dirt and debris.
+Rinse your bundle of kangkong under cold water to remove dirt and debris.
 Trim off the tough, browned ends of the stems.
-Chop them into 3-inch sections, keeping the stems and leaves separate.
-Quickly rinse the pieces again, if necessary.

-Step 3: Cook the pork belly
+Step 3: Cook pork belly

 In a wok or large skillet, place the sliced pork belly and ½ cup of water over medium-high heat.
 Bring to a boil until the water is fully evaporated, then lower the heat to medium as the pork starts to render fat.